sravansasimanagement/frontend/README.md

 ### Running the App
-To run the app in development mode, use: npm start
+To run the app in development mode, use:

+npm start

 The app will be available at http://localhost:3000.

 ### Building the App
-To create a production-ready build of the app, run: npm run build
+To create a production-ready build of the app, run:npm run build

 The optimized build will be located in the build/ directory.

 ### Available Scripts